evilsocket/nyx/README.md

 ## License

-`bettercap` is made with ♥ and released under the GPL 3 license.
+`nyx` is made with ♥ and released under the GPL 3 license.

 ## Stargazers over time